NVlabs/ProfBench/README.md

 pip install -r requirements.txt

-# if you want to use google genai library, pip install this after installing other os-specific prerequisites using brew, apt etc
+# if you want to use google genai library, pip install this after installing other os-specific prerequisites using brew, apt-get etc
 pip install google-generativeai
 ```